lazordiak/conversation-starter/README.md

 # conversation-starter
 An interactive app to facilitate difficult conversations with family surrounding the racial justice movement.

-Clone the repo, cd to the directory and do `npm install` to install the necessary dependencies.
+Installation via Terminal >>> Clone the repo, cd do the directory and do `npm install` to install the necessary dependencies.

 You'll either need to run this on a server that is exposed to the web or use `ngrok` to expose your local computer.
 Note the `Forwarding` address before the `->`.